-The restitution is based on federal court approval of a settlement filed late Monday, going back to a 2-year-old lawsuit that held Yahoo accountable for digital burglaries that happened in the year 2013 and 2014 but was disclosed only in 2016.
-Things were already going downhill for Yahoo after the financial fallout from a security lapse ceased its existence as an independent body, also bringing a sad end to the six-year run of former CEO Marissa Mayer, and the digital burglaries further worsened the situation.
+The restitution is based on federal court approval of a settlement filed late Monday, going back to a 2-year-old lawsuit holding Yahoo accountable for digital burglaries that happened in 2013 and 2014 but was disclosed only in 2016.
+Things were already going downhill for Yahoo after the financial fallout from a security lapse ceased its existence as an independent body.
+It also brought a sad end to the six-year run of former CEO Marissa Mayer, and the digital burglaries further worsened the situation.

 Zeroing in on the details of the settlement, the claims for a portion of the $50 million fund can be submitted by the Yahoo account-holders who suffered data losses such as identity theft, delayed tax refunds and other such problems caused due to the security breach.
 As per the clauses in the preliminary settlement, the accountholders of Yahoo will be compensated $25 per hour for time spent in facing the issues sparked by the security breach.
 In this regard, the users with documented losses can claim up to 15 hours of lost time or $375, while the others can file claims for up to five hours or $125 to compensate for time loss incurred in dealing with the Yahoo break-in.